brandonmendoza1/superstore-analytics-project/README.md

 # Superstore Analytics Project
+## 📌 Project Overview
-This repository contains an end-to-end analytics workflow performed on the **Superstore** dataset using Excel, Power Query, Tableau, and statistical modeling techniques.
+This project analyzes customer and order data performed on the **Superstore** dataset using Excel, Power Query, and the regression modeling technique.
+The goal is to integrate multiple data sources, engineer new features, and apply regression analysis to understand factors influencing order behavior and fulfillment timing.

 The project demonstrates skills in:
 - Data cleaning & preparation
+- Feature engineering
 - Exploratory data analysis
 - Regression modeling
 - Shipping performance evaluation
-- Customer/segment profitability analysis
 - Dashboard planning

-- Predictive modeling foundations
+### 🧠 **Key Objectives**
+- Combine customer and order data into a unified analytical dataset
+- Engineer a new variable measuring fulfillment speed
+- Use regression analysis to examine relationships between variables
+- Build a dashboard to communicate insights clearly
+### 🗂️ **Data Sources**
+The project uses two primary tables from the Superstore dataset:
+- Customers: customer demographics and segment information
+- Orders: order details including order date and ship date

 ---